Types of Degrees African Languages Majors Are Getting

 |Interpreters and Translators||17.7%||$49,930|

-African majors often go into careers where salaries can range from $55,000 to $79,000.
+Average salaries range from $55,230 to $79,160 (25th to 75th percentile) for careers related to African.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for African Languages Major Jobs
+Amount of Education Required for Careers Related to African Languages

-Some careers associated with African may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Some degrees associated with African may require an advanced degree, while others may not even require a bachelor’s in the field.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for African careers below.